aws-powertools/powertools-lambda-java/docs/utilities/parameters.md

 | AppConfig | `AppConfigProvider.get(String)` `AppConfigProvider.getMultiple(string)` | `appconfig:StartConfigurationSession`, `appConfig:GetLatestConfiguration` |

 ## Retrieving Parameters
-You can retrieve parameters either using annotations or by using the `xParamProvider` class for each parameter provider directly.
-The latter is useful if you need to configure the underlying SDK client, for example to use a different region or credentials, the former is simpler to use.
+You can retrieve parameters using either annotations or provider classes directly:

+- **Annotations** (e.g., `@SecretsParam`, `@SSMParam`) - Simpler syntax with field injection, but requires AspectJ configuration
+- **Provider classes** (e.g., `SecretsProvider`, `SSMProvider`) - No AspectJ required, useful when you need to configure the underlying SDK client (e.g., different region or credentials), or prefer avoiding AspectJ setup

 ## Built-in provider classes

-This section describes the built-in provider classes for each parameter store, providing examples showing how to inject parameters using annotations, and how to use the provider interface.
+This section describes the built-in provider classes for each parameter store.
+For each provider, examples are shown for both the annotation-based approach and the provider class approach.
 In cases where a provider supports extra features, these will also be described.

 ### Secrets Manager

-=== "Secrets Manager: @SecretsParam"
+=== "@SecretsParam annotation"

     ```java hl_lines="8 9"
     import com.amazonaws.services.lambda.runtime.Context;